rdunnington/bytebox/README.md

 To enter beta:
 * No breaking API changes after this point
 * Performance competitive with other well-known interpreters (e.g. [micro-wasm-runtime](https://github.com/bytecodealliance/wasm-micro-runtime), [wasm3](https://github.com/wasm3/wasm3))
+* C API for easier integration with other languages.

 To have a 1.0 release:
 * Tested with a wide variety of wasm programs